Dog Sledding in Banff

 Just the week prior I did a dog-sledding outing where we simply sat in the sled and enjoyed the view.
 It was nice and the view was gorgeous, but honestly it was sort of a yawn.
 I like to get hands-on and actually learn something.
 I want a true experience, not a ride.
 So suddenly my dog sledding dreams had been answered at Snowy Owl.

 I perked up and listened with more intensity than before, “It’s not ‘Mush’,” Jeremy says, “that’s just in the movies.
-The command to go is ‘Hike’ and it has to be said with a happy face and enthusiastic tone.
+The command to go is ‘Hike,’ and it has to be said with a happy face and enthusiastic tone.
 These dogs reply to enthusiasm and love – not power,” Jeremy explained.
 I practice saying “Hike!” with a happy face – it feels sort of Mr. Rodgers awkward, but I think I can do it.
 We further learn that ‘stop’ is “Whoa” and the command for slow down is “easy”.
 I wonder if I’ll remember these in times of panic.

 Jeremy goes on to explain that we stop the sled when the dogs need a bathroom break – “no running and pooping at Snowy Owl,” Jeremy says, “that’s just rude to the dogs.”
-I laugh and remember back to my experience the week before and there was definitely running and pooping …the dark (and smelly) side of dog sledding that you normally don’t hear about!
+I laugh and remember back to my experience the week before, and there was definitely running and pooping …the dark (and smelly) side of dog sledding that you normally don’t hear about!

 Dog sledding banff

-He may be ‘shy’, but he sure is cute!
+He may be ‘shy,’ but he sure is cute!

 “If you talk to animals they will talk to you and you will know each other.
 If you do not talk to them you will not know them, and what you don’t know you will fear.
 What one fears one destroys.” – Chief Dan George

-Snowy Owl names litters by ‘groups’.
+Snowy Owl names litters by ‘groups.’
 My team was the Designer team – Hugo, Boss (the two boys), Dior, Chanel, Dolce, Gucci…you get the picture.
 As Jeremy tells me their names, he explains that his sister named this team and rolls his eyes, just as a brother would.

 It’s About Family

 This really is a family business in every sense of the word.
-His mother started the company in 1983, and his sister and him recently took it over.
+His mother started the company in 1983, and his sister and he recently took it over.
 The family unit is a part of every decision from naming to breeding – and breeding is a huge part of this business.
 Offering tourists the chance to ‘self-mush’ is a big deal, so they need to be bred for the scenario.
 Most sled dogs are bred to race and run.
 However, when Snowy Owl breeds the dogs – it’s not just based on physical ability and performance.
-They have to think about every scenario – people who have no idea how to work with sled dogs will be mushing and that creates some challenges.
+They have to think about every scenario – people who have no idea how to work with sled dogs will be mushing, and that creates some challenges.
 Not everyone is comfortable with dogs (like me!).
 But self-mushing dogs are the most important piece of their business.

 When his parents started the company they had two important goals; you have to be able to pet the dogs, and a customer has to be able to drive their own team.